fbpx

 Native dogwood trees and shrubs are great habitat for caterpillars – a bird’s delicacy.
 The bright fall berries aren’t bad either!
 Look for a native species such as flowering dogwood (Cornus florida) or pacific dogwood (Cornus nuttallii).

-Native plants for birds such as evergreen trees and serviceberry attract protein-rich food like caterpillars and spiders
+native plants for birds such as evergreen trees and serviceberry attract protein-rich food like caterpillars and spiders

 A caterpillar hanging from the spruce and pines in our backyard